 - Michael Saulino, MD, FAAPMR

-A Word From the Faculty
+A Word from the Course Directors

 Upon completion of this course, participants will be able to:

 - Assess their ability to formulate a plan to address deficits related to the upper motor neuron syndrome for a given case scenario